20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 I did some heavy research in order to come up with the freshwater micro fish that are among the smallest ones in the aquarium hobby, even in their adult stage of life.

-Mind that some of these will not be an easy find, but if you manage to get your hands on them – it’s absolutely worth it.
+Mind that some of these will not be an easy find, but if you manage to get your hands on them – it’ll be absolutely worth it.

 Sharing is caring!